rahul2287/digital-payments-system-blueprint/digital-payments-system-blueprint/README.md

 ## Folder Structure

-- `documentation/` – Contains detailed PDFs (min.
-5 pages each) with diagrams, tables, and references.
+- `real-time-payments/` – Contains detailed flow for Real Time Payment Network anf Flows.

 This repository is ideal for fintech architects, developers, and compliance professionals.